GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 ## Storage

+GreptimeDB features an efficient data compaction mechanism that reduces the original data size to about 1/8 to 1/10 of its initial volume.
+This allows GreptimeDB to store large amounts of data in a significantly smaller space.

 Data can be stored either in a local file system or in cloud storage, such as AWS S3.
 FOr more information on storage options, please refer to the [storage configuration](./configuration.md#storage-options) documentation.